BARSTOW, Calif. --

 Struck by the sight of bright red blooms on broken ground, McCrae wrote a poem, “In Flanders Field,” in which he channeled the voice of the fallen soldiers buried under those bright red poppies.
 Published in Punch magazine in late 1915, the poem has been used at countless memorial ceremonies, and has become one of the most famous works of art to emerge from the Great War.
 Its fame had spread far and wide by the time McCrae himself died, from pneumonia and meningitis, in January 1918.

 “They were dying so fast, and they began burying them in a place called Flanders Hill.
 They called it ‘planting the bodies.’
-They were buried with simple little crosses.” retired Marine Corps Master Sergeant William Ponder, a president of Veterans of Foreign Wars
+They were buried with simple little crosses.” retired Master Sgt.
+William Ponder, a president of Veterans of Foreign Wars

 Across the Atlantic, a woman named Moina Michael read “In Flanders Field” in the pages of Ladies’ Home Journal that November, just two days before the armistice.
 She was a professor at the University of Georgia at the time the war broke out.
 Michael had taken a leave of absence to volunteer at the New York headquarters of the Young Women’s Christian Association, which trained and sponsored workers overseas.
 Inspired by McCrae’s verses, Michael wrote her own poem in response, which she called “We Shall Keep Faith.”